Daniel-1111/HEXACO--Psychometrics/README.md

 ### How to run
 1. Clone the repository.
 2. Ensure the required R libraries are installed (`install.packages("lavaan")`).
-3. Run `HEXACO Cleaning Rawdata.R` before executing the SEM script to ensure the dataframe is correctly formatted.
+3. Run `HEXACO Cleaning Rawdata.R` and `Reverse and agregate hexaco.R` before executing the SEM script to ensure the dataframe is correctly formatted.